Return to Crete, Road Trip to Elounda

 The two weeks at the Belle Elen came around very quickly and after packing up on Saturday very ready to head off early Sunday morning, even before the owners were up and about.

-The building was a real pain packing the car with all my possessions again, but it was saving a good a lot of money, by not knowing how long I would be away it could have cost two lots of rent.
+But it was saving a good a lot of money, as by not knowing how long I would be away it could have cost two lots of rent.

 Setting off for Elounda after a light breakfast was sort of exciting, as I had never been to the northeast of Crete so something very new.

-After some 20 kilometers was my favorite scenic seaside village of Panormo it was just off the E75 national road but could not be seen from the road so just follow the signs.
+After some 20 kilometers was my favorite scenic seaside village of Panormo, just off the E75 national road but could not be seen from the road so just follow the signs.

 Take a note that there is also another bay to the west which is great for sun and sea with a taverna down on the beach, just below the Grecotel Club Marine Palace & Suites.

 The road I was traveling was the north highway (90) also called the E75 national road.